 What Motivates You

 I committed to writing a weekly blog post back in December 2009 and haven’t missed one yet.
 Some weeks, actually many, I get to the weekend and have no idea what to write about.
-My wife Shelley and iStock_000016027894XSmallwill kick blog titles around while drinking our morning coffees (she blogs weekly as well over here) until something resonates.
+My wife Shelley and will kick blog titles around while drinking our morning coffees (she blogs weekly as well over here) until something resonates.
 She came up with the idea to write about motivation today and I scooped it (she’s a sharing person).

 mo·ti·va·tion /moh-tuh-vey-shuhn / noun